openstack-archive/fuel-specs/specs/6.1/controller-maintenance-mode.rst

 Delivery details
 ++++++++++++++++

-Individual packet will be built for each operating system.
-This packet will provide unified umm utility plus specific implementation for each OS.
-Then, we will modify puppet manifests to install this package by default.
+Full set of needed files will be provided as a single puppet class.
+Also we will modify puppet manifests to install this utility by default on all controllers.